 Next time you’re wrestling with a challenging bit of content try the following:

-Content marketing for SEO in some industries can feel brutal and demoralising due to lack of shares and leads.
+Content marketing for SEO in some industries can feel brutal and demoralizing due to a lack of shares and leads.
 One good place to start is to examine the content you produce.

-There are plenty of articles out there about how to write compelling content, so it’s a good idea to have a read around.
-Use online writing tools to analyse the readability of your copy and scrutinise your own content habits- what do you read and share, and why?
-There is plenty of good (and bad) psychology that goes into content marketing so pick up some books and get reading, you never know what might strike you as useful (colour psychology anyone?).
+There are plenty of articles out there about how to write compelling content, so it’s a good idea to have a read-around.
+Use online writing tools to analyze the readability of your copy and scrutinize your own content habits- what do you read and share, and why?
+There is plenty of good (and bad) psychology that goes into content marketing so pick up some books and get reading, you never know what might strike you as useful (color psychology anyone?).